-Finally we hit the road once more – this time for Erie, PA and my daughter’s new home on Lake Erie.
-Her and her partner, Tom, have turned a storybook cottage into one of the most charming and comfortable homes I’ve ever visited.
+Finally, we hit the road once more – this time for Erie, PA, and my daughter’s new home on Lake Erie.
+She and her partner, Tom, have turned a storybook cottage into one of the most charming and comfortable homes I’ve ever visited.

 We had originally planned on stopping on the way back across the state from Erie to Bucks County.
 It’s a pretty long drive and can take as much as 7 hours.
 But, Joann and I were both anxious to get home and to also see our dogs Bucca and Max and kitties Winnie, Bear, and Toby who seem to miss us terribly when we travel.
 So, I pushed on and made the trip in an uneventful 6.5 hours without once breaking the speed limit or honking at people to get out of my way.

-I figure that means that many of you probably have kids and grand kids of your own and you might like to hear a little bit about mine and even see their photos.
+I figure that means that many of you probably have kids and grandkids of your own and you might like to hear a little bit about mine and even see their photos.
 At least I hope so.
-And, for the 20% of you between the ages of 21 and 34, I ask you to give me some leeway as I talk kids and grand kids today.
+And, for the 20% of you between the ages of 21 and 34, I ask you to give me some leeway as I talk to kids and grandkids today.